Lyraedan/pmd-red/README.md

 The exe will be built and staged in "build"
 Uses msys2 to build and assumes that is in C:

-Uses SDL2 for rendering & audio
+Uses SDL2 for rendering & audio.

 Nothing is emulated, everything runs natively.

 Saves are compatible with emulator saves.
 Just copy your .sav to the directory of the exe and rename it to "rescue-team.sav"

 You'll need python for asset generation (graphics, sfx etc)